Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Indents and Whitespace

 Indents must be composed of two spaces.
 Tabs must never be used, because the physical length of tabs are inconsistent across different IDE's and code viewing applications.
 There must be no trailing whitespace characters at the end of lines.
-Words in code on the same line must be seperated by only one space unless the programmer adds extra spaces in order to line list items in a table format for easy viewing.
+Words in code on the same line must be separated by only one space unless the programmer adds extra spaces in order to line list items in a table format for easy viewing.

 ## Empty Lines

-Empty lines may be inserted anywhere in code in order to visually seperate code into regions or blocks.
+Empty lines may be inserted anywhere in code in order to visually separate code into regions or blocks.
 However, there must never be more than one empty line in a row.
-There must be no trailing empty lines at the begining or end of a file.
+There must be no trailing empty lines at the beginning or end of a file.

 ## Newlines

 Lines must not be longer than 80 characters.
 A statement longer than 80 characters must be split into multiple lines.
 When a statement is split into multiple lines, each line after the first must be indented.
 For most binary operators, Line splits must never occur before they are written.
 However, for the dot (`.`) operator, line splits can only occur before the operator and never after.

 If a function with arguments or is split into multiple lines, the arguments must be indented.
-There must be a newline after each comma that seperates arguments and also after the last argument.
-The opening parenthises of a split function must be on the same line as the function name, and the closing parenthesis must be on its own line or only with the statement terminating semicolon.
+There must be a newline after each comma that separates arguments and also after the last argument.
+The opening parenthesis of a split function must be on the same line as the function name, and the closing parenthesis must be on its own line or only with the statement terminating semicolon.

 If an initializer list is split into multiple lines, the items must be indented.
 The opening brace must be on its own line.
 Multiple items can be written on the same line, but this must be consistent throughout the list.
 The closing brace must be on its own line or only with the statement terminating semicolon.